samishken/mtc-backend-preprod/README.md

-# mtc-backend-preprod
+# This preprod python repository for  developers.
-python Code for MTC-test
+The infra was last modified by: Samuel "Sam" Haile